 Other fixed-wing aircraft

-Holds 13 smokejumpers and two command spotters, as well as all their gear.
+Holds 13 smokejumpers and 2 command spotters, as well as all their gear.

 Twin Otter DHC-6